 - Bhramari or Bee Breath, uses sound and breath to calm the mind and nervous system.
 It directs the mind inwards as the eyes and ears are closed.
 Bhramari is beneficial if you are feeling anxious or unsettled and helps concentration and memory.
 It relieves tension in the brain so can help with headaches and reduces anger or irritability.

-This is a really good techniques to practice if you are studying or doing some other kind of intense brainwork!
+This is a really good techniques to practise if you are studying or doing some other kind of intense brainwork!

 By including pranayama as part of your yoga practice you will see benefits on a physical, psychological and energetic level.

-You can practice these techniques online with Ekhart Yoga in the Ten days of Pranayama program
+You can practise these techniques online with Ekhart Yoga in the Ten days of Pranayama programme